-Cooperative behaviors often require interplay between both individual and collective altruism; as the action increases in scale, so too the requirements on both the individual and the collective if a successful outcome is to be achieved.
+Cooperative behaviors often require interplay between both individual and collective altruism; as the action increases in scale, so too do the requirements on both the individual and the collective if a successful outcome is to be achieved.
 The global health crisis accentuates the serious and critical role cooperation plays in systematizing society (2).
-While there is ongoing conversation about individual’s tendency to cooperate in general, emergency circumstances may intensify our preliminary tendencies to cooperate (3).
+While there is an ongoing conversation about an individual’s tendency to cooperate in general, emergency circumstances may intensify our preliminary tendencies to cooperate (3).

-The study of this tension between individual and collective discretion, rationality and decision, focuses on social dilemmas (4).
-Although it remains unclear how society will respond to radically shifting new norms, the sychosocial response to this health crisis may emulate theorized frameworks of social dilemmas in emergencies; put plainly, “the collective benefit of cooperation is important, but the cost of helping is high and the temptation to defect is strong” (3).
+The study of this tension between individual and collective discretion, rationality, and decision, focuses on social dilemmas (4).
+Although it remains unclear how society will respond to radically shifting new norms, the psychosocial response to this health crisis may emulate theorized frameworks of social dilemmas in emergencies; put plainly, “the collective benefit of cooperation is important, but the cost of helping is high and the temptation to defect is strong” (3).

 Despite this, there are already encouraging stories of individuals and communities amidst the turmoil caused by the COVID-19 pandemic, indicating that this crisis can motivate us all to mobilize for the greater good.
 Perhaps our outlook on this unprecedented social dilemma need not be completely cynical and pessimistic.